PADL/TktBridgeAP/README.md

     synthetic_clients_max_renew = 7d
     gss_mechanisms_allowed = eap-aes128 eap-aes256
     database = {
+    krbtgt = {
+	dbname = keytab:/var/heimdal/rodc.keytab
+	realm = KERB.PADL.COM
+    }
 	default = {
 	    dbname = /var/heimdal/heimdal.db
 	    realm = KERB.PADL.COM
 	}
-	krbtgt = {
-	    dbname = keytab:/var/heimdal/rodc.keytab
-	    realm = KERB.PADL.COM
     }
-    }
 ```

+If you are using a custom GSS mechanism, be sure to configure `/etc/gss/mech` appropriately so Heimdal can find it.
+Make sure too that there are no library dependency conflicts between it and the version of Heimdal the KDC is built from.

 AD configuration
 ----------------

 The Heimdal KDC needs to share a secret with Active Directory.
-It will appear to Active Directory as a Read Only Domain Controller (RODC).
+It does so by appearing to Active Directory as a Read Only Domain Controller (RODC).
 Create the RODC TGS and machine accounts as an administrator using the following LDIF:

 ```
 dn: CN=krbtgt_TktBridgeAP,CN=Users,DC=kerb,DC=padl,DC=com